Our Pricing for Defending Claims in the Employment Tribunal for Unfair or Wrongful Dismissal

 Set out below are the average costs of defending claims in the Employment Tribunal for unfair or wrongful dismissal.
 These figures may however vary depending on the circumstances of the case.
 That is why we will always give you an individual costs estimate at the start of the claim which will take into account the individual circumstances of your case.

 Our costs are based on the amount of time we spend working on your case.
-Our hourly rate for this type of work is £250 per hour plus VAT.
+Our hourly rate for this type of work is £250 per hour (plus VAT at 20%).

 Examples of factors that could make a case more complex:

-There will be an additional charge for attending Tribunal Hearings of £1,500 per day (excluding VAT).
+There will be an additional charge for attending Tribunal Hearings of £1,500 per day (plus VAT at 20%).
 Generally, we would allow 2-3 days of hearings depending on the complexity of your case.

 Disbursements